iamskratsch/iamskratsch.github.io/content/posts/github-101-unleashing-your-coding-potential.md

 4. Select the blue **Create branch** box or hit "Enter" on your keyboard.
   ![GitHub Create Branch](/images/post/github_createbranch.png)

-Now you have two branches that look exactly the same, but not for long!
-Next, we'll show you how you can make changes to your new branch.
+You now have two identical branches, but only for a short time!
+Next, we'll show you how to make changes to your new branch.

 ### Commits

-A commit, or "revision", is an individual change to a file (or set of files).
-When you make a commit to save your work, GitHub creates a unique ID (a "SHA" or "hash") that allows you to keep record of what changes were made when and by who.
-Commits usually contain a commit message which is a brief description of what changes were made.
+A commit (or "revision") is a single change to a file (or set of files).
+When you commit your work, GitHub generates a unique ID (a "SHA" or "hash") that allows you to track which modifications were made when and by whom.
+Commits typically include a commit message, which is a concise summary of the changes done.

 **Creating Commits: A Step-by-Step Guide**